 What are early symptoms of genital herpes?

-The first symptom of genital herpes that you are likely to notice is the inflammation of your skin in the genital area, which may burn or itch.
-This symptom often occurs within 1-2 weeks of infection, during which time the virus multiplies in your cells and causes an outbreak.
-As the herpes episode progresses, blisters and ulcers develop.
-When the symptoms begin to subside, the ulcers form scabs, then they gradually disappear.
+The first symptom of genital herpes that you are likely to notice is the inflammation of the skin on your genital area, which may burn or itch.
+This symptom often occurs within 1-2 weeks of being infected As the herpes episode progresses, blisters and ulcers develop.
+When the symptoms begin to subside, the ulcers form scabs, which then gradually disappear.

 Typical Symptoms during the early stages include: